spyder-ide/spyder-docs/doc/panes/editor.rst

 .. image:: /images/editor/editor-pane-code-error.png
    :alt: Spyder's Editor pane, showing an example of a highlighted code error

-The Editor’s basic linting, powered by `Pyflakes <https://github.com/PyCQA/pyflakes>`_, warns of syntax errors and likely bugs in your code.
+The Editor's basic linting, powered by `Pyflakes <https://github.com/PyCQA/pyflakes>`_, warns of syntax errors and likely bugs in your code.
 It is on by default, and can be disabled or customized under :menuselection:`Preferences --> Completion and Linting --> Linting`.

 .. image:: /images/editor/editor-linting-setting.png